skowragn/Grpc_RateLimiter/README.md

 It is dedicated for grpc service solution from **Grpc.Core.Interceptors.Interceptor** which is called before grpc methods from **RateLimiterService** (it works in the similar way as the ASP.NET Core Web Api Middleware, but additionally it has an input parameters from request).

 **Based on proto file and rpc method definition:**
 - The unary grpc methods are needed for our solution.
-It is simpler to implement than stream methods.
+It is simpler to implement than the streaming methods.

 \RateLimitingGrpcService\Program.cs
 ```